-Assigned readings, instructor-generated typed handouts, lecture materials, exercises and assignments equal to traditional classroom delivery.
-Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain communication between student and instructor.
+Assigned readings, instructor-generated typed handouts, typed lecture materials, exercises and assignments equal to face to face instructional delivery.
+Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain effective communication between instructor and student.